 Where would I nap at work?

 You will need some type of private or semi-private space.
-But remember, not all staff will want to power nap and those who do won’t necessarily be napping at the same time.
-So in many cases a meeting or chill out room can be allocated for power naps.
+But remember, not all staff will want to make use of the power-nap and those who do, won’t necessarily be napping at the same time.
+So in many cases a meeting or chill out room can be allocated for power-naps.
 There’s also a range of portable nap-spaces that can be purchased to solve a space problem.
-Then there’s the car that could be used during lunch time, or the park on a sunny day.
+Then there’s the car that could be used during lunch time.

 What if I can’t nap?